 With Adaxes you can finely control, which users can see which reports.
 You can give out different sets of reports to users based on various parameters, such as their department, job title, group membership, etc.

 When giving users access to reports, you don’t need to worry that they will be able to see something that they shouldn’t.
 If you have visibility restrictions in Active Directory, e.g. if your HR staff can only see enabled user accounts, none of the disabled users will ever show up in any of their reports.

 If your organization has got some specific requirements which are not covered by the 200+ built-in reports, Adaxes still has your back.
 Each report can be extensively modified to perfectly fit your needs.
 You can adjust pretty much anything about the existing reports: add your own parameters, alter the report scope, modify existing charts or add your own ones, change the default columns shown in the report, etc.

 In addition to modifying existing reports, Adaxes allows you to create your own custom ones from scratch.
-They can be based on queries in conjunction with conditions, for example, you can get a list of users that are members of a certain group and are not licensed for Office 365.
+They can be based on queries in conjunction with conditions, for example, you can get a list of users that are members of a certain group and are not licensed for Microsoft 365.

 And you can also create reports using PowerShell scripts.

 The latter allows you to go beyond just the objects that are located in Active Directory and also include Adaxes log records, approval requests, custom objects, such as file shares, permissions, database records, etc. So, for example, you can create a report that combines details about certain AD users with corresponding data from an external payroll system.

 Adaxes provides practically limitless opportunities with its reporting platform, allowing you to get all the insights to your environment, so you can have a deeper understanding of it and therefore be able to better control and manage your Active Directory.